jayoung/pamlWrapper/README.md

 ## PAML version problem 2

-I think I have uncovered a problem with newer versions of PAML.
-Version 4.9a (from March 2015) is BETTER at finding sitewise positive selection than 4.9g and later.
+I uncovered a problem with some newer versions of PAML.
+Version 4.9a (from March 2015) is BETTER at finding sitewise positive selection than 4.9g and versions before 4.10.6.
 More details [here](https://github.com/abacus-gene/paml/issues/27).

-As of Feb 10, 2023, the default is version 4.9a in my PAMLwrapper scripts (https://github.com/jayoung/pamlWrapper)
+4.10.6 is OK though

 # To do

+add to the paml learning notes that newer PAML versions require a first line in the tree file (  numSeqs numTrees)

 Add a check for error in the screenoutput.txt and runPAML.log.txt files? e.g.
 ```